HEELSahil/pseudoengineer/README.md

 ## Development Status
 This website is currently in the development phase.
-It is being built using [mention the technology or framework you're using].
+It is being built using Next.js and Tailwind CSS.
 Feel free to contribute, suggest improvements, or report any issues you come across.

 <img width="1470" alt="image" src="https://github.com/HEELSahil/pseudoengineer/assets/54645878/21afed66-bb42-4f89-8b2c-b1237089a9a1">